 How Does Website Speed Affect User Experience?

-The speed of a website is the single most important factor that affects the overall success of your healthcare business.
+A website’s speed is the most important factor affecting the overall success of your healthcare business.

 When patients visit your website, their first impression is based on how fast it loads.
 Therefore, if it takes too long to load, they may leave before getting what they need.
 It could mean that you lose potential patients or appointments.